NATIONAL GINGERBREAD COOKIE DAY

 National Gingerbread Cookie Day on November 21st encourages us to grab the rolling pin and cookie cutters.
 The baking will warm the home and decorating will inspire us to design tasty cookies while making memories!

-Gingerbread cookies make sturdy walls for houses (perfect for National Gingerbread House Day on December 12) and tasty gingerbread families that can be decorated by the children in your home.
+Gingerbread cookies also make sturdy walls for sweet houses and the day is just in time for some practice before National Gingerbread House Day on December 12th.
+Don’t forget to make those tasty gingerbread families that can be decorated by the children in your home.

 HOW TO OBSERVE #GingerbreadCookieDay

 Invite friends to help you bake and decorate.
 Get the children involved and continue family traditions.
 Read the story of the gingerbread man.

 Host a gingerbread design contest.
 While everyone is decorating, be sure to provide plenty of supplies.
 This is still important even if you’re hosting an online gingerbread design contest.
 You don’t want your home team to run out of icing or sprinkles just for zoom team B to zoom ahead with an abundance of supplies.
 One way to keep your gingerbread designs moving is by setting up stations.
 Start with icing, followed by sprinkles, edible glitter, and decorative piping.
 Then set up a drying station.
 Once everyone finishes, assign bragging rights to these categories:

 - Cookie most likely to be mistaken for a Salvador Dali